Tuhkis/JavaRoguelike/README.md

-## Getting Started
+## Notes

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+I'm writing this with vscode java.
+I'm using 18-zulu java right now.
 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains two folders, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `assets`: the folder that contains the assets (like sprites, sfx, etc)

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.